Cotton Then & Now

 through April; then planting begins anew.
-An 1800-acre working cotton plantation, Frogmore has 18 restored antebellum structures that date from the early 1800's.
-Along with the history of the early Natchez planters and their slaves, the tour includes a rare Smithsonian quality steam cotton gin.
-Optionally, the tour continues through modern day plantation life, including the planting, harvesting, and computerized ginning of cotton.
+An 1800-acre working cotton plantation, Frogmore has 19 restored antebellum structures that date from the early 1800's.
+Along with the history of the early Natchez planters and their slaves, the tour includes a rare Smithsonian quality steam cotton gin and then contrasts the historical methods with modern day planting, harvesting, and computerized ginning of cotton.

 The tour begins upon arrival and is fully guided through eight historical buildings.
 Complimentary golf carts are provided for those with special needs.
 The guides tell of the evolution of change beginning in the 1790's through the war that created the lifestyle called sharecropping.

 Guides explain the chores, the crops, the duties of slaves, and the role of their mistress of the plantation in contrast to her role when in her townhome.
 They also relate the botanical aspects of cotton kept in the field nearly twelve months a year.
 Historical sacks are ready for picking.

 A highlight is the tour of the Smithsonian quality steam gin listed on the National Register.
 This pre-civil war building houses rare 1884 Munger equipment.
 Robert S. Munger was the first person to invent suction in the gins and also the continuous ginning system with the double-box press, all patented in 1884.

 Guides relate early French history with its unique legal system and slave code, plus French contributions of cotton and sugar cane to Louisiana.
 A sugarcane exhibit, historic mule-driven sugarcane mill, and nearby barn are part of the easy walking tour.
 (Golf carts furnished if needed.)

 The historic commissary is a converted children’s center with displays explaining the life of the children, both slave and free, along with historic games that our younger visitors today may learn and enjoy.